drbitboy/missing_b64/README.md

 # Implement robust-to-missing-characters Base64 decoding with the standard 64 place-values: A-Z; a-z; 0-9; +; /.

+## N.B.
+This is only robust in the sense that the method will return a decoded string; the missing characters in the input data mean those returned data may have little relation to the data that were originally encoded.

 Method missing_b64.b64decode(...) is wrappper for base64.b64decode

 Application:  Python 3; may work in Python 2.7 as-is or with fiddling